hrafnthor/ansible-intellij-pycharm/README.md

 Role Name
 =========

-This role will download, extract and configure any number of Jetbrains Intellij IDEA.
+This role will download, extract and configure any number of Jetbrains PyCharm.

 Requirements / Dependencies
 ------------